-Conflict manuscripts, which contain additional information in the form of narratives, as well as the source information used for coding each conflict, can be found in the accompanying documentation to the SVAC dataset.
-Conflict manuscripts can be requested from the Principal Investigators.
+Conflict manuscripts, which contain additional information in the form of narratives, as well as the source information used for coding each conflict, can be requested from the Principal Investigators.

-Based on feedback from scholars and analysts who have used the SVAC data, we made two important decisions about the structure and coding of the SVAC 2.0 dataset:
+Based on feedback from scholars and analysts who have used the SVAC data, we made two important decisions about the structure and coding of the SVAC 3.0 dataset:

-1. Active conflict-years dataset: To facilitate the use of the SVAC data, we created versions of the dataset.
-The complete version (SVAC_complete_1989-2015) conserves the original dataset structure by including interim years and the first five post-conflict years.
-A second, smaller dataset (SVAC_conflictyears_1989-2015) only includes active conflict years.
-Because most analyses that have used the data thus far are primarily focused on sexual violence in active conflict-years, we created this smaller dataset that can be readily merged with other UCDP datasets.
-This dataset does not require the analyst to drop observations from the full dataset.

-2. Prevalence score and form variables: Scholars' use of the original dataset indicates that the three prevalence scores and the form variable are by far the most widely used variables.
-Given time and budget constraints, the SVAC 2.0 dataset contains only these variables.
-Other variables in the original dataset, including text variables, (e.g. location; timing) were not updated.
+- 1. Active conflict-years dataset: To facilitate the use of the SVAC data, we created two versions of the dataset.
+The complete version (SVAC\complete\1989-2019) conserves the original dataset structure by including interim years and the first five post-conflict years.
+A second, smaller dataset (SVAC\conflictyears\1989-2019) only includes active conflict years.
+Because most publications that have used the data are primarily focused on sexual violence in active conflict-years, we created this smaller dataset that can be readily merged with other UCDP datasets.
+This dataset does not require the analyst to drop observations from the full dataset. - 2.
+Prevalence score and form variables: Scholars' use of the original dataset indicates that the three prevalence scores and the form variable are by far the most widely used variables.
+Given time and budget constraints, the SVAC 3.0 dataset contains only these variables.
+Other variables in the original dataset, including text variables (e.g., location; timing), were not updated.